rwang4/WYSIWYG_editor/README.md

    }
    ```

-2. When dragging the custom element to change it's position, the **centre**  of the custom element will be changed regarding to the **mouse's position**.
+2. When dragging the custom element to change it's position, the **centre**  of the custom element will be placed to the **mouse's position**.

 3. APP doesn't support **MOBILE VIEWPORT**